awesomeWM/awesome/docs/01-readme.md

 desired results the user should examine this file to gain insight into the problem.

+# Awesome not an option in your desktop selection?
+Try this.
+In order for your login screen or, to be more precise, your display manager, to display this button, it needs to find an awesome.desktop file inside /usr/share/xsessions/.
+When installing AwesomeWM from source, this file is not installed automatically.

+Run the following command to create the file:

+`echo '[Desktop Entry]
+Name=awesome
+Comment=Highly configurable framework window manager TryExec=awesome
+Exec=awesome
+Type=Application
+' | sudo tee /usr/share/xsessions/awesome.desktop`

 ### Debugging tips

 You can call `awesome` with `gdb` like this: